mimolabs/mimo-ce/docs/install-docker.md

 Make sure these resolve *before* you start the installation.

-We recommend using Cloudflare for your DNS however it's up to you who you chose.
-If you're using Cloudflare, you will need to disable their firewall before the installation.
-You can reactivate this afterwards.
+We recommend using Cloudflare for your DNS however it's up to you who you choose. **If you're using Cloudflare, you will need to disable their firewall before the installation.
+You can reactivate this afterwards.**

 ## Firewall

-Ports 80 and 443 must be allowed - update your firewall settings to ensure these are open and accessible.
+Ports 80 and 443 must be allowed through your firewall.
+Update your settings to ensure these are open and accessible (to everyone).

 ## Email Server